orkhanigidov/OnlineNotebookWithSpringMVC/README.md

 # OnlineNotebook With Spring MVC
 Simple Notebook application with CRUD + Search operations.
-Using technologies are: Java 8, Spring Core & MVC, Maven, Boostrap
+Using technologies are: Java 8, Spring Core & MVC, Maven, Bootstrap